apache/mesos/frameworks/mpi/README.txt

 apt-key update

 =====================================
-2) RUNNING THE NEXUS MPICH2 FRAMEWORK
+2) RUNNING THE MESOS MPICH2 FRAMEWORK
 =====================================

-1. Start a Nexus master and slaves see the NEXUS_HOME/QUICKSTART.txt for help with this.
+1. Start a Mesos master and slaves see the MESOS_HOME/QUICKSTART.txt for help with this.
-2. In the NEXUS_HOME/frameworks/mpi directory run the nmpiexec script.
+2. In the MESOS_HOME/frameworks/mpi directory run the nmpiexec script.
 Pass the -h flag to see help options.
    Example: ./nmpiexec -m 104857600 1@127.0.1.1:59608 hostname